pasqualedazzeo/auralytics/USER_GUIDE.md

 ## Creating an Account

-To use the Transcription App, you'll need to create an account:
+To use the Auralytics, you'll need to create an account:

 1. Open the application in your web browser
 2. Click on the "Sign up" link at the bottom of the login page